Updated: Nov 14, 2021

 Improved gut health and a balanced microbiome (gut bacteria break down oxalates).

-Vitamin B1 (Benfothiamine) – keeps meat from being metabolised towards oxalate.
+Vitamin B1 (Benfothiamine) – keeps meat from being metabolized towards oxalate & can support endogenous producers.

 Calcium citrate – can bind to oxalates in the gut for removal.
 Take before a meal for it to be effective.
 (Or consume dairy with each meal, if tolerated).

 Magnesium – may bind oxalate and can be depleted by oxalate.
 Is commonly deficient in those with kidney stones.
-In citrate form it may help break down formed oxylate crystals.
+In citrate form it may help break down formed oxalate crystals.

 Anti-oxidants – like vitamin E, vitamin A, alpha lipoic acid, glutathione (or precursor NAC).
 Oxalates cause oxidative stress and inflammation, induce histamine release and interfere with sulfate metabolism.

 Probiotics –Lactobacillis and Bifido bacterium strains may help to degrade oxalates, however they prefer other food.
-Having a probiotic supplement containing oxalobacter formigenes would be ideal as it requires oxalate as food to survive and therefore is an excellent degrader of oxalates.
-However, no such product is currently available.
-(One is in the pipelines though).
+The best probiotic supplement for those with oxalate toxicity includes oxalobacter formigenes as it requires oxalate as food to survive and therefore is an excellent degrader of oxalates.
+Oxalobacter probiotics are available in India, but are challenging to get elsewhere.

 Epsom salt baths – soothing and may help to get rid of oxalates in the skin.